JMMP-Group/AMM7_surge/docs/AMM7_SURGE_build_and_run.rst

 In this processes the source code was stripped back to make a light weight configuration.
 In previous and future versions the surge configuration will be shared as edits to version controlled official releases.
 This surge configuration falls between the gaps as NEMO transitioned from svn to git and so a pragmatic solution is given.

-Binaries files (best kept separate from git repositories) are available here.
+Binaries files for the example forcings and domain file (best kept separate from git repositories) are available for download - links are on the README.
 Download these and copy them into the `INPUTS` directory for the git cloned surge repository.

 The remaining setup instructions are machine dependent.
 Two examples are given: 1) ARCHER2 HPC; 2) Using a Singularity container.